ManthanBhatt/ManthanBhatt/README.md

 - 👋 Hi, I’m @ManthanBhatt
 - 👀 I’m interested in gaming and traveling to new places.
 - 🌱 I’m currently learning data structure and algorithms.
-- 💞️ I’m looking to collaborate on an ionic based project.
+- 💞️ I’m looking to collaborate on an web and hybrid mobile application projects.
 - 📫 You can reach me by sending an email to manthanbhatt6225@gmail.com

 <!---